 I am not persuaded by Petitioners’ assertions that the claims at issue are diminished in legal effect because they are a small fraction of the total number of services that Petitioner Pukis, M.D. provided.
 The 115 claims at issue are sufficient in and of themselves to provide CMS with authority to revoke Petitioners’ Medicare participation and billing privileges.
 CMS is not required to prove that these claims represent a substantial percentage of the total services that Petitioner Pukis, M.D. provided.

 Petitioners argue additionally that Medicare beneficiaries in the community that they serve will be affected adversely if Petitioners’ Medicare participation is revoked.
 That is not an argument that I may hear and decide.
 The regulation governing revocation does not make CMS’s or a contractor’s authority to revoke participation contingent on findings that revocation will not adversely affect a local beneficiary population.2

 Steven T. Kessel Administrative Law Judge

-- 2. CMS contends that it reviewed Petitioners’ claim that local beneficiaries would be adversely affected by the contractor’s determinations to revoke participation and rejected that claim.
+- back to note 1 2.
+CMS contends that it reviewed Petitioners’ claim that local beneficiaries would be adversely affected by the contractor’s determinations to revoke participation and rejected that claim.
 See C-18-366 CMS Ex.
 1.